Importantus/RSSwipe/README.md

 ### 😢 Swipe Limit

-You swipe to much?
+You swipe too much?
 No problem, you can set a swipe limit per day.
 When you reach the limit, you can still read articles in your readinglist.

 ## Usage & Deployment